umbraco/UmbracoDocs/umbraco-cloud/deployment/deploying-deletions.md

 Every **file** that's deleted, will also be deleted on the next environment when you deploy.
 However, there are some differences depending on what you have deleted.

-Here's an overview of what happens when you deploy various deletions to the next environment.
+Here's an overview of what happens when you deploy deletions to the next environment.

 ### Deleting Schema (Document Types, Datatypes, etc.)